Ethorbit/nzc-docker/README.md

 ## Prerequisites
 * a Linux install (outside of a container) with at least 4 CPU threads (for best performance), NVMe storage (For best performance) with 25GB of free disk space, and 3GB of RAM available.
 * a domain
+* a Steam account that owns all the unfree games nZC runs.

 Packages:
 * docker with a minimum version of 24.0.0, build 98fdcd769b